 Paragraph 60.40 provides instructions for the preparation and submission of required accounting reports FR 612 and FR 892.

-3. Refer to paragraph 30.05 for accounting for any environmental remediation costs, such as asbestos abatement should be determined in consultation with the RBOPS Accounting Policy and Operations Section.
+3. Refer to paragraph 30.05 for accounting for any environmental remediation costs, such as asbestos abatement, should be approved by the RBOPS Accounting Policy and Operations Section.
 Return to text